Deconfined Gapless phases and criticalities in Shastry-Sutherland Antiferromagnet: Phase transitions

-When the ring-exchange term is introduced, the chemical potential in the EP phase are suppressed with increasing $J_4$.
+When the ring-exchange term is introduced, the chemical potential in the EP phase are suppressed with increasing $J_r$.
 The value of \( \Delta_2 \) in the EP phase becomes close to the value of \( t_2 \) in the AFM phase (and both values gradually approach that of \( \Delta_1 \)).
 Simultaneously, the chemical potential $\lambda_z$ drops to nearly zero.
 These two events happen almost at the same time (see in Fig.\ref{fig:J4}).
-In the gauge (\ref{tilde_uij}), it can be seen that the above two states are actually gauge equivalent when ignoring the small $\lambda_z$.
-This indicates a possible continuous phase transition from the EP phase to the Neel phase.
+In the gauge (\ref{tilde_uij}), when ignoring the small $\lambda_z$, it can be seen that, through an appropriate gauge transformation, $\Delta_2$ can be rotated into $t_2$.
+Even in the presence of a small $\lambda_z$, as discussed in App.~\ref{app:mean field rules}, the two energetically close configurations of the small-$\lambda_z$ EP state ($t_2\neq 0$ case or $\Delta_2\neq 0$ case) further support the possibility of such a rotation from $\Delta_2$ to $t_2$.
+These allowing for a continuous evolution to the AFM phase.
+As the N\'eel order develops, spinons split further, giving rise to the splitting N\'eel phase.
+The evolution of the variational parameters with increasing $J_1/J_2$ is summarized in Fig.~\ref{fig:transation}.
+Here the "$\leq$" sign refers to the following situation: at a first-order transition, on the N\'eel side one finds $t_2 \approx \Delta_1$, while on the EP side $\Delta_2$ tends to approach $\Delta_1$ (and simultaneously approaches $t_2$).
+However, when $J_r$ is further increased (where the transition may become continuous or an intermediate SL phase may appear), both $\Delta_2$ and $t_2$ decrease and eventually become smaller than $\Delta_1$.
+An interesting observation is that when the chemical potential is suppressed to zero, at the onset of the continuous transition occuring (roughly around $J_r \sim 0.3$)—we finds the relation $\Delta_2 = \Delta_1$ in the EP phase and $t_2 = \Delta_1$ in the AFM phase.
+Although this relation appears somewhat peculiar at first sight, it becomes particularly intriguing from the perspective of the Dirac points.
+As we know, the Dirac points are located at $(\pi,\pi)$ shifted by $ \left( \pm \tfrac{1}{2} \tfrac{\Delta_2}{\Delta_1}, \pm \tfrac{1}{2} \tfrac{\Delta_2}{\Delta_1} \right) \text{or} \left( \pm \tfrac{1}{2} \tfrac{t_2}{\Delta_1}, \pm \tfrac{1}{2} \tfrac{t_2}{\Delta_1} \right). $ Therefore, the positions of the Dirac points in the EP and AFM phases precisely coincide when approaching the continuous transition point.